Section 1

 within our file system.

-Use the commands we’ve learned so far to navigate to the shell_data/untrimmed_fastq
+Use the commands we’ve learned so far to navigate to the ~/shell-lesson-data/exercise-data

 directory, if